jdberry/tag/README.md

 ### Show files matching tags

 The *match* operation prints the file names that match the specified tags.
 Matched files must have at least *all* of the tags specified.
-Note that *match* matches only against the files that are provided as parameters.
+Note that *match* matches only against the files that are provided as parameters (and those that it encounters if you use the --enter or --descend options).
 To search for tagged files across your filesystem, see the *find* operation.

 	tag --match tagname file
 	tag --match tagname1,tagname2,... file1 file2...